maybeboomie26-boop/Si-God-ay-nag-eexam/README.md

 >
 > Don't be stupid.
 Read what the browser is telling you first.

-Devotion must be demonstrated.
-Boomie is watching.
+"Devotion must be demonstrated.
+Boomie is watching."

 ---